-The interest for VIE structures came from the constraints imposed by the Chinese government regarding foreign investment structures.
-Indeed, in some sectors, it is made mandatory by the Foreign Investment Catalogue, Negative List and sector-specific regulations, to establish a business with a Chinese partner.
+The interest for VIE structures came from the constraints imposed by the Chinese government in relation to foreign investment structures.
+Indeed, in some sectors, the Foreign Investment Catalogue, Negative List, and sectorspecific regulations demand to set up a business with a Chinese partner.
 Moreover, many joint ventures set up in the past faced many difficulties with their Chinese partners.

-Therefore, where an investment is subject to restrictions, foreign investors have used a VIE structure to access to the Chinese market.
+Therefore, where investment is subject to restrictions, foreign investors have used a VIE structure to access the Chinese market.

-The VIE structure was adopted especially in the sectors of e-commerce, direct sales, and telecommunication that require certain approvals from authorities.
-Well-known listed companies are using a VIE structure, such as the online media company Sina Corp., or internet companies such as Alibaba (delisted from the HKEx in 2012), Baidu, Ctrip, Youku and Tencent for examples.
+The VIE structure was adopted specifically in the sectors of e-commerce, direct sales, and telecommunication that require certain approvals from authorities.
+Well-known listed companies such as the online media company Sina Corp., or internet companies such as Alibaba (delisted from the HKEx in 2012), Baidu, Ctrip, Youku, and Tencent are all using a VIE structure.

-In accordance with the New Foreign Investment Law promulgated on 15 March 2019, the VIE structure might be considered as a "foreign investment enterprise" and consequently shall abide by the rules promulgated under the New Foreign Investment Law.
+According to the New Foreign Investment Law, promulgated on March 15, 2019, the VIE structure might be considered as a "foreign investment enterprise" and consequently shall abide by the rules promulgated under the New Foreign Investment Law.